-We may be unable to integrate our operations successfully and realize all of the anticipated benefits of our merger with Horizon Medical Products.
+We may be unable to realize all of the anticipated benefits of our merger with Horizon Medical Products.

-Our merger with Horizon Medical Products involved the integration of two companies that previously operated independently, which is a complex, costly and time-consuming process.
-The difficulties of combining the companies operations include, among other things:
+Our merger with Horizon involved the integration of two companies that previously have operated independently, a complex, costly and time-consuming process.
+The difficulties of combining the companies' operations have included, among other things:

-Coordinating geographically disparate organizations, systems and facilities;
+• coordinating geographically disparate organizations, systems and facilities;

-Integrating personnel with diverse business backgrounds;

-Consolidating corporate and administrative functions;

-Consolidating research and development, and manufacturing operations;

-Coordinating sales and marketing functions;

-Retaining key employees; and
+- integrating personnel with diverse business backgrounds; - consolidating corporate and administrative functions; - consolidating research and development, and manufacturing operations; - coordinating sales and marketing functions; - retaining key employees; and

-Preserving research and development, collaboration, distribution, marketing, promotion and other important relationships of the companies.
+• preserving research and development, collaboration, distribution, marketing, promotion and other important relationships of the companies.

-The process of integrating our operations with those of Horizon Medical Products has caused and could cause an interruption of, or loss of momentum in, the activities of the combined company's business and the loss of key personnel.
-The diversion of our management's attention and any delays or difficulties encountered in connection with the integration of our operations with those of Horizon Medical Products could harm our business, results of operations, financial condition or prospects.
+We believe that the integration of the two companies was essentially complete as of June 30, 2005.
+However, as of June 30, 2005, we have less than a full year of combined operations, and we may, in the future, encounter again any or all of the difficulties in operational integration we have faced in the period since the merger.
+These difficulties could include an interruption of, or loss of momentum in, the activities of the combined company's business and the loss of key personnel.
+Further, the diversion of our management's attention and any delays or difficulties encountered in connection with the operation of our geographically disparate organization could harm our business, results of operations, financial condition or prospects.